Why Google Trends is one of the best product research & eCommerce tools

 Use case #3: Benchmark internal performance

-While internal analytics tell us how our sales are doing, they don’t reveal how we’re performing relative to the overall market.
-To know this, we can compare Google Trends results with our internal data to determine if we’re outperforming or underperforming market growth, which will inform product and marketing decisions.
+While internal analytics show how sales are doing, they don’t reveal performance relative to the overall market.
+To know this, you can compare Google Trends results with your internal data to determine if you're outperforming or underperforming market growth, which can inform product and marketing decisions.

 To make this precise calculation easier, Glimpse provides a yearly, quarterly, and monthly growth rate for every query, along with absolute monthly search volume.